whaakman/azure-resource-graph-samples/ResourceGraphSampleQueries.md

-## Example Azure Resource Graph queries for general use
+## Example Azure Resource Graph queries

 ## Usage
+Login using "Login-AzAccount" and simply copy/paste the query.

 If you prefer to query a single subscription, al you need to do so add the "-subscription" parameter to the Search-AzGraph command like Search-AzGraph -subscription "<SUBSCRIPTIONID>" -Query "distinct(tenantId), subscriptionId"